Jaga00/alx-system_engineering-devops/README.md

-#!/bin/bash
-echo "The absolute path name of the current working directory is:" pwd
+The absolute path name of the current working directory is pwd